jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Eric and Tjasha come back early from their pushing, have decided to just survey and then come back as the *Let na Drugi Svet* cascades were getting unpleasantly wet.
 With little chance of pleasant pushing, Jim and I decide to pack up and head out.
-Everything is fine till we get to Alchemy, when I realise we can hear the water tumbling down Space Odyssey.
+Everything is fine till we get to Alchemy, when I realise we can hear the water tumbling down *Space Odyssey*.
 The cave is going into flood!

 Swing is actually OK, if you self deviate.